darthtoad/week-one-project/readme.md

 ## Known bugs:

-I'm having some trouble getting background images to work.
-Also, the GitHub Pages version doesn't seem to load Bootstrap.
+The GitHub Pages version doesn't seem to load Bootstrap.
+Any help with this issue would be appreciated.

 ## Contact Details: